vseanclark/MCW-Azure-security-and-management/Hands-on lab unguided - Azure security and management.md

     c.
 Password & Confirm: **demo\@pass123**

-NOTE: It is important to use the exact name for the credential, because one of the scripts you upload in the next step references the name directly.
+    > NOTE: It is important to use the exact name for the credential, because one of the scripts you upload in the next step references the name directly.

-#### Exit Criteria
+##### Exit criteria

 -   There is now an Automation Credential.

-#### Task 3: Upload DSC configurations into automation account
+### Task 3: Upload DSC configurations into automation account

+#### Tasks to complete

 -   Create two DSC Configurations using the provided files: **C:\\HOL\\CloudShopWeb.ps1** & **C:\\HOL\\CloudShopSQL.ps1**.
 Make sure they are ready to configure the VMs that will be used for the pilot.